lamps-wg/cmp-updates/draft-ietf-lamps-rfc4210bis.md

 ##### Direct Method - Challenge-Response Protocol
 {: id="sect-5.2.8.3.3"}

-The "direct" method mentioned previously in {{sect-4.3}} demonstrates proof-of-possession of the private key by having the end entity engage in a challenge-response protocol (using the messages popdecc of type POPODecKeyChall and popdecr of type POPODecKeyResp; see below) between CertReqMessages and CertRepMessage.
+The direct method mentioned previously in {{sect-4.3}} demonstrates proof-of-possession of the private key by having the end entity engage in a challenge-response protocol (using the messages popdecc of type POPODecKeyChall and popdecr of type POPODecKeyResp; see below) between CertReqMessages and CertRepMessage.
 This method is indicated in the CertRequest by requesting the challengeResp option in the subsequentMessage choice of POPOPrivKey.

 Note: This method would typically be used in an environment in which an RA verifies POP and then makes a certification request to the CA on behalf of the end entity.
 In such a scenario, the CA trusts the RA to have done POP correctly before the RA requests a certificate for the end entity.